turbosnute/ps-netatmo-influxdb/README.md

 # Help Wanted
 I need help on the following:
 1. **Multi platform build** - I need a easy way to build this project on arm64 and amd64 and publishing it on Docker Hub.
+GH actions?
 2. **Make the Web UI look better** - Yeah...
 3. **Error handling** - I feel like there should be a little more error handling and feedback to the user.